Documentation

 loadeddata

-Fires when the user agent can render the media data at the current playback position for the first time
+Fires when player can render the media data at the current playback position for the first time

 progress